ProductAlchemist/porter-case-studies/acquisition-opportunity-sizing.md

 ### 20+ Opportunities Identified & Prioritized

-Based on the analysis, I created a comprehensive roadmap across seven workstreams:
+Based on the analysis, We created a comprehensive roadmap across seven workstreams:

 **1. Fleet Management Infrastructure (P0)**
 - Decouple driver and vehicle as separate entities in data model